 It May Cost You More If Your Case Goes to Trial

 Gathering evidence to support an insurance claim usually requires a thorough investigation.
 After filing a lawsuit, the additional work involved will include things like preparing the complaint, engaging in the discovery process, answering written questions called interrogatories, producing and receiving documents, taking depositions, going to mediation, preparing for trial, and going to trial.
-This extra work required after filing a lawsuit along with the risk involved justifies the increase in the percentage of the fee for your Florida or Tampa Bay truck accident case.
+This extra work required after filing a lawsuit, along with the risk involved, justifies the increase in the percentage of the fee for your truck accident case.

 While many motor vehicle accident cases settle out of court, if an insurance company does not negotiate in good faith, a lawyer may recommend taking your case to trial and presenting an argument for compensation to the judge and jury.

-It is important to note that time may be limited for you to file a lawsuit in Florida.
-Per Florida Statute § 95.11, a general four-year statute of limitations applies to personal injury lawsuits and a two year statute of limitations applies to wrongful death lawsuits.
+It is important to note that time may be limited for you to file a lawsuit.
+Per each state’s statute of limitations, there is a deadline that applies to lawsuits for personal injury and wrongful death.
 If you try to file a lawsuit after this deadline expires, your case may be dismissed.

 YOU MAY ALSO OWE COSTS ADVANCED

-Simply put, properly preparing a case for settlement and or trial costs money in addition to the attorney’s time or fees.
-This additional money paid out by the lawyer will include paying for things like medical records, expert witness fees, court filing fees, court reporter deposition fees, and mediation fees.
+Simply put, properly preparing a case for settlement or trial costs money in addition to the attorney’s time or fees.
+This additional money paid out by the lawyer will cover things like medical records, expert witness fees, court filing fees, court reporter deposition fees, and mediation fees.
 The lawyer will advance these costs on your behalf by paying for them as they are incurred.